 Christmas has never been significant for my family and I back in Malaysia.
 However, since coming to Germany, Christmas has always been a day to celebrate along with delicious food.
 In fact, since the beginning of December, one will be able to enjoy various Christmas dishes here.
-One of the most popular dishes is goose (I wrongly mentioned turkey in the video) served with potato dumplings which are also known as Knödel and red cabbage.
+One of the most popular dishes is goose (I wrongly mentioned turkey in the video) served with red cabbage and potato dumplings which are also known as Knödel.
 Accompanied with mushroom sauce, this dish simply screams Christmas!

-As I am a big fan of Asian flavours, I decided to change this traditional German dish and give it a makeover, an Asian makeover to be exact.
-It is my dream to create authentic Peking duck in my kitchen with the limited utensils I have but it would not be an easy journey as it would take days.
+As I am a big fan of Asian flavours, I decided to give this traditional German dish a twist and a makeover, an Asian makeover to be exact!
+It is my dream to create authentic Peking duck in my kitchen with the limited utensils I have and it would not be an easy journey as it would take days.

-I learnt a lot as I experimented and decided that the flavours could be recreated for this fusion dish.
+I learned a lot as I experimented and decided that the flavours could be recreated for this fusion dish.
 I tried to make the skin of the duck as dry as possible so that it would be crispy and have the whole dish perked with some spiciness too.
 I think it is the Malaysian in me that was unable to let this dish pass without the spicy factor!
-The sweetness of the hoisin orange juice gravy together with the spiciness of the sour chinese cabbage and the soft potatoes dumplings were the perfect combination for the Peking Duck.
+The sweetness of the 'hoisin' orange juice gravy together with the spicy and sour chinese cabbage along with the soft potatoes dumplings were the perfect combination for the Peking duck.

 To save time, you can prepare the potatoes dumplings (without boiling them) and vegetables a day earlier.
 Just keep them refrigerated until it is time to reheat them to be served.
 That would really make things easier if you are planning to cook this dish for a large group of people.

 “Peking Duck” with Potato Dumplings is also known as: Grilled duck with Potato DumplingsChristmas Asian Duck Dish

 Whoops.
 No photos uploaded yet.
 Be the first!